-Jules Haimovitz joined the board of directors of Armata Pharmaceuticals in April 2021, and in June 2021 was elected as the Company's Chairman of the Board.
-At Innoviva, Inc. (NASDAQ: INVA), a company with a portfolio of royalties that include respiratory assets partnered with Glaxo Group Limited, Mr. Haimovitz has served as a member of the Board of Directors since February 2018 and is currently a member of the Audit Committee, the chair of the Compensation Committee and a member of the Nominating/Corporate Governance Committee.
-Mr. Haimovitz is currently President of Haimovitz Consulting, Inc. He previously served as a member of the board of directors of Ariad Pharmaceuticals, where he was also a member of its audit committee; Dial Global, Inc., where he was also member of its audit committee; and Imclone Pharmaceuticals, where he served as chairperson of its audit committee.
+Jules Haimovitz joined the board of directors of Armata Pharmaceuticals in April 2021, and served as the Company's Chairman of the Board between June 2021 and March 2023.
+At Innoviva, Inc. (NASDAQ: INVA), a company with a portfolio of royalties that include respiratory assets partnered with Glaxo Group Limited, Mr. Haimovitz has served as a member of the Board of Directors since February 2018 and is currently the chair of the Audit Committee, the chair of the Compensation Committee, a member of the Nominating/Corporate Governance Committee, and a member of the Integration Committee.
+Mr. Haimovitz is currently President of Haimovitz Consulting, Inc. He previously served as a member of the board of directors of Ariad Pharmaceuticals, where he was also a member of its audit committee; Dial Global, Inc., where he was also member of its audit committee.
 Mr. Haimovitz has also served as Chief Executive Officer or Chief Operating Officer of the following companies: Spelling Entertainment, Inc., King World Productions and VJN, Inc. Mr. Haimovitz holds a B.S. and M.A. degree in Mathematics from Brooklyn College.